By the end of this section, you will be able to:

 The Role of the Federal Reserve Chair

 If you have read or watched the news for the past several years, perhaps you have heard the names Janet Yellen, Ben Bernanke, or Alan Greenspan.
-Bernanke, Greenspan, and Yellen are all recent past chairs of the board of governors of the Federal Reserve System; Jerome Powell is the current chair (Figure 16.22).
+Bernanke, Greenspan, and Yellen are all recent past chairs of the board of governors of the Federal Reserve System; Bernanke, Greenspan, and Yellen (Figure 16.22) are all recent past chairs of the board of governors of the Federal Reserve System; Jerome Powell is the current chair.
 The role of the Fed chair is one of the most important in the country.
 By raising or lowering banks’ interest rates, the chair has the ability reduce inflation or stimulate growth.
 The Fed’s dual mandate is to keep inflation low (under 2 percent) and unemployment low (below 5 percent), but efforts to meet these goals can often lead to contradictory monetary policies.

 The Fed, and by extension its chair, have a tremendous responsibility.
 Many of the economic events of the past five decades, both good and bad, are the results of Fed policies.
 In the 1970s, double-digit inflation brought the economy almost to a halt, but when Paul Volcker became chair in 1979, he raised interest rates and jump-started the economy.
 After the stock market crash of 1987, then-chair Alan Greenspan declared, “The Federal Reserve, consistent with its responsibilities as the nation’s central bank, affirmed today its readiness to…support the economic and financial system.”31 His lowering of interest rates led to an unprecedented decade of economic growth through the 1990s.
 In the 2000s, consistently low interest rates and readily available credit contributed to the sub-prime mortgage boom and subsequent bust, which led to a global economic recession beginning in 2008.